Latte: Latent Diffusion Transformer for Video Generation: Methodology

 \textbf{Variant 4.} We decompose the multi-head attention (MHA) into two components in this variant, with each component utilizing half of the attention heads as shown in Fig. \ref{fig_architecture} (d).
 We use different components to handle tokens separately in spatial and temporal dimensions.
-The input shapes for these different components are $\boldsymbol{z_s} \in \mathbb{R}^{n_f \times t \times d}$ and $\boldsymbol{z_t} \in \mathbb{R}^{t \times n_f \times d}$ respectively.
-Once two different attention operations are calculated, we reshape $\boldsymbol{z_t} \in \mathbb{R}^{t \times n_f \times d}$ into $\boldsymbol{z_t^{'}} \in \mathbb{R}^{n_f \times t \times d}$.
+The input shapes for these different components are $\boldsymbol{z_s} \in \mathbb{R}^{n_f \times s \times d}$ and $\boldsymbol{z_t} \in \mathbb{R}^{s \times n_f \times d}$ respectively.
+Once two different attention operations are calculated, we reshape $\boldsymbol{z_t} \in \mathbb{R}^{s \times n_f \times d}$ into $\boldsymbol{z_t^{'}} \in \mathbb{R}^{n_f \times s \times d}$.
 Then $\boldsymbol{z_t^{'}}$ is added to $\boldsymbol{z_s}$, which is used as the input for the next module in the Transformer block.

 After the Transformer backbone, a critical procedure involves decoding the video token sequence to derive both predicted noise and predicted covariance.
 The shape of the two outputs is the same as that of the input $\boldsymbol{V_L} \in \mathbb{R}^{F \times H \times W \times C}$.
-Following previous work \citep{peebles2023scalable, bao2023all}, we accomplish this by employing a standard linear decoder as well as reshaping operation.
+Following previous work \cite{peebles2023scalable, bao2023all}, we accomplish this by employing a standard linear decoder as well as a reshaping operation.
+We also provide more design signing about the four different model variants and show why variant 1 achieves the best performance in Sec.~\ref{ablation_study}.